 Continuing from the outstanding success of IEEE UEMCON 2018, we are proud to present IEEE UEMCON 2019 which will provide an opportunity for researchers, educators and students to discuss and exchange ideas on issues, trends, and developments in Information Technology, Electronics and Mobile Communication.
 The conference aims to bring together scholars from different disciplinary backgrounds to emphasize dissemination of ongoing research in the fields of in Information Technology, Electronics and Mobile Communication.
 Contributed papers are solicited describing original works in the above-mentioned fields and related technologies.
 The conference will include a peer-reviewed program of technical sessions, special sessions, business application sessions, tutorials, and demonstration sessions.

-All accepted papers will be presented during the parallel sessions of the Conference and the accepted and presented papers will be submitted for publication at IEEE Xplore Digital Library (Scopus, DBLP, Ei Compendex, Web of Science and Google Scholar).
+Accepted papers will be presented during the parallel sessions of the Conference.
+All accepted and presented papers will be submitted for publication in the IEEE Xplore Digital Library and searchable in Scopus, DBLP, Ei Compendex, Web of Science and Google Scholar.

 IEEE UEMCON 2019 is listed in IEEE conference listing HERE.

 i.On Low Power Wireless Sensor Networks and Mobile Ad-hoc Networks.Kindly check PDF for more details.